Robots that learn to evaluate models of collective behavior

 A major discrepancy between simulations and real experiments was the variability in fish behavior.
 All models produced narrow distributions of e.g. goals reached across episodes, whereas live guppies exhibited substantially greater variability between individuals.
 Likewise, while simulated trials yielded highly consistent distributions of metrics such as IID, the real experiments showed substantial trial-to-trial variability, with individual outliers present for every tested policy.
 Capturing this variability will require models that represent not just an average fish but a distribution of individuals with different traits or internal states.
 Extending behavioral models to reflect inter-individual variability is therefore a key step toward reducing the sim-to-real gap further and toward developing artificial agents capable of interacting fluently with diverse animals.

+The benchmark also exposed shared deficiencies in locomotion and temporal realism.
+The constant-speed formulations could not reproduce the burst-and-coast structure of guppy movement, and none of the models captured the extended pauses seen in live fish.
+Likewise, simulated interactions generally produced shorter and less variable times to goal than the real trials, and they did not reproduce the shallow decline in engagement observed over time in the live experiments.
+These mismatches suggest that future behavioral models must account not only for interaction rules, but also for internal state, movement style, and time-varying responsiveness.

 Finally, our framework opens new opportunities for designing task objectives that probe specific behavioral hypotheses.
 While the present study focused on a simple leadership-to-goal task suited for dyadic interactions, future objectives could influence alignment, separation, group cohesion and decision making, or the propagation of movement cues in multi-fish settings.
-An especially promising direction is an out-of-distribution (OOD) objective, in which a policy is rewarded for driving the interaction into regions where the fish model's inputs are least supported by its training distribution, so that sim-to-real transfer preferentially collects novel data for iterative model and policy retraining, gradually filling gaps in the behavioral dataset and moving toward a form of active learning for behavioral modeling.
+An especially promising direction is an out-of-distribution (OOD) objective, in which a policy is rewarded for driving the interaction into regions where the fish model's inputs are least supported by its training distribution, so that sim-to-real transfer preferentially collects novel data for iterative model and policy retraining, gradually filling gaps in the behavioral dataset.
+Such an objective would already instantiate a form of automated science: the policy implicitly proposes hypotheses about where the model is underspecified, performs targeted embodied experiments to test them, and uses the resulting discrepancies as data for model revision.
+Related LLM-assisted scientific workflows have begun to make hypothesis generation, experiment selection, tool use, and plan revision explicit in software agents \cite{boiko_autonomous_2023, lu_ai_2024, schmidgall_agent_2025, gottweis_towards_2025}; coupling those planning capabilities to robotic embodiment would extend this automation from in-silico reasoning to physical model probing.

-In summary, our sim-to-real evaluation framework provides a generalizable, model-agnostic method for assessing the realism of behavioral models by evaluating how policies trained with different behavioral models reproduce real animal-robot interaction statistics.
-It unifies modeling and experiment by using robotic policies as behavioral probes and quantifying model fidelity with robust distributional metrics.
+In summary, our framework converts behavioral models into testable closed-loop predictions by training robotic policies in simulation and evaluating their transfer to live animal-robot interaction.
+The resulting sim-to-real gaps provide a model-agnostic measure of model fidelity and a diagnostic tool for identifying behavioral features that require improved modeling.
 As biomimetic robots become increasingly capable, this approach offers a scalable pathway for validating and comparing interaction models, for uncovering model-specific behavioral signatures, and ultimately for advancing our mechanistic understanding of collective animal behavior.